Willson Contreras Player Props: Cardinals vs. Rangers

 Willson Contreras At The Plate

-- Contreras has picked up an RBI in 30.9% of his games this season, with two or more RBI in 7.3% of his games.
-He has also driven in three or more runs in two contests.
+- Contreras has had at least one RBI in 30.4% of his games this year (17 of 56), with two or more RBI four times (7.1%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.